 River otters are carnivores eating fish, turtles, frogs, crayfish, and insects.

 They live in aquatic habitats in the northern part of North America.
 Their lifespan is eight to nine years in the wild and fifteen to twenty years in captivity.

-The sea otter is a marine mammal found on the coasts of the northern and eastern North Pacific Ocean.
+The sea otter is a marine mammal found on the northern and eastern North Pacific Ocean coasts.
 They usually weigh between 14 and 45 kilograms and are about 1.2 to 1.5 meters in total body length.

 They are considered the largest members of the weasel family but are among the smallest marine mammals.